Legendary Actor Sidney Poitier Dead at 94 - E! Online

 The iconic actor had a prolific career spanning over four decades—beginning in the 1950s—including starring roles in Porgy and Bess, A Raisin in the Sun, To Sir, With Love and Guess Who's Coming to Dinner.
 In 1964, Poitier made history by becoming the first Black and Bahamian-born actor to win an Academy Award in the Best Actor category.

 His highly-polished list of accolades included two more Academy Award nominations, ten Golden Globes nominations, two Primetime Emmy Awards nominations, six BAFTA nominations, eight Laurel nominations, and a Screen Actors Guild Awards nomination.
 In 2002, Poitier received an Honorary Academy Award for his overall contribution to American film.

-Denzel Washington, who became the second Black actor to win the Best Actor award later that evening for his performance in Training Day, thanked Poitier in his speech, saying, "I'll always be chasing you, Sidney.
-I'll always be following in your footsteps.
-There's nothing I would rather do, sir."
+Following the news, many stars shared touching tributes to social media in honor of the actor, including Joseph Gordon-Levitt, Kelly Rowland and Loni Love.
+Referring to the titular song from the movie To Sir, With Love, Whoopi Goldberg tweeted, "If you wanted the sky, I would write across the sky in letters that would soar a thousand feet high..To Sir…with Love.
+Sir Sidney Poitier R.I.P.
+He showed us how to reach for the stars."

+Tyler Perry also wrote a dedication on Instagram that read in part, "To wake up this morning to a call that Sidney Poitier has passed away... all I can tell you is that my heart broke in another place.
+The grace and class that this man has shown throughout his entire life, the example he set for me, not only as a black man but as a human being will never be forgotten."

 Before his passing, Poitier was one of the last surviving major stars from the Golden Age of Hollywood cinema, and the oldest living and earliest surviving male Academy Award winner.